faiz1996khan/database-design-and-scaling-guide/partitioning/README.md

-# Partitioning Lab
+# Partitioning

-This section demonstrates PostgreSQL table partitioning using the `orders` dataset from the indexing lab.
+This section demonstrates PostgreSQL table partitioning using the `orders` dataset.

 ## Goal